Indiana’s Trusted Personal Injury Advocates Since 1963.

 Adverse road or weather conditions such as potholes, missing dividers, road construction debris, inadequate signage, rain, sleet, or snow can lead to a crash.

 Knowing the cause of a truck accident can contribute to safer driving in the future, but it’s also crucial for helping determine liability in a personal injury case.
-Your semi-truck accident attorney needs to know what caused the accident so they can name the liable parties in your claim and increase the chances you’ll receive compensation for your injuries.
+Your seasoned truck accident attorney needs to know what caused the accident so they can name the liable parties in your claim and increase the chances you’ll receive compensation for your injuries.

 Truck Accident Statistics in Indiana